OlivierBlanvillain/cs210-2020/labs/grading-and-submission.md

 ## Committing and pushing your code

-**You need to push your code to gitlab to receive a grade.
+**You need to push your code to gitlab before the deadline for the lab to receive a grade.
 If you forget, your grade will be zero.**

 If you've read the first few chapters of [Git book](https://git-scm.com/book/en/v2) as recommended, you must already be